CountESS-Project/CountESS/docs/getting-started/index.md

 In this case, we're expanding the column `count` into two new columns, `count__time_1` and `count__time_2`.

-* If there are duplicate values in the index, they get summed.
+* If there are duplicate values in the index, the expanded numbers get summed.
 * If there are missing values, they default to zero.
 * CountESS only supports pivoting up to 200 output columns.